api3m/api3tools/README.md

 ## RRP Events Command

-The rrp-events command queries a chain for Airnode RRP events and prints them to stdout as either JSON or CSV so that you can analyze them with other tools.
-Redirect the output to a file as needed.
+The rrp-events command searches a chain for Airnode RRP events and either prints them to the terminal or writes them to a JSON or CSV file so that you can analyze them with other tools.

 ```sh
 $ rrp-events --help